Twins Minor League Report (7/20): Summers Night

-The GCL affiliate also didnít get a lot of offensive output in todayís extra-innings loss.
+The GCL affiliate didnít get a lot of offensive output in todayís extra-innings loss.

 Noted prospect Amaurys Minier went 0-for-3 with a strikeout.
 He was replaced in the 7th inning in what appeared to a move to upgrade the defense.

-Chad Christensen, who has manned all four corners at times this year, played LF, collected a hit and stole a base.
+Chad Christensen, who has manned all four corners at points so far this year, played LF, collected a hit and also stole a base.

 Engelb Vielma has really taken ahold of the everyday SS job.
 Today he was 1-for-4 with a run scored.
 He also stole his fourth base and committed his sixth error.